time-killer-games/GMAppImager/README.md

 - `Key.to.Success-*.AppImage` is an example game compiled for the architecture listed in its name.

 ## Compiling
-Requires being built with GameMaker Studio 2 on Ubuntu 20.04 LTS and having `zenity` installed.
+Requires being built with GameMaker Studio 2 on Ubuntu 20.04 LTS.

-On Ubuntu based distros, you can install zenity with `sudo apt install zenity`.

-If KWin is your Window Manager, (which is likely if you are running KDE), install `kdialog` instead.

-On Ubuntu based distros, you can install kdialog with `sudo apt install kdialog`.

-While you can run GameMaker Studio 2 on other Linux distros, it's not technically supported.
+The output AppImage will run on most distro's that support AppImage format.